runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 endmodule
 ```

-This definition is equivalent to the following one which specifies the same
-grammar, but in BNF notation:
+We can write an equivalent definition in BNF notation as follows:

 ```k
 module LESSON-03-C